codeforamerica/chime/README.md

    [Python Virtual Environments](https://github.com/codeforamerica/howto/blob/master/Python-Virtualenv.md)
    to prepare your Python development space.

+2. Install the project requirements: `pip install -r requirements.txt`

-2. You will need a bare Github repository in the directory `sample-site` (this will become configurable in the future).
+3. You will need a bare Github repository in the directory `sample-site` with an initial empty commit (this will become configurable in the future):

+ + `cd sample-site`
+ + `git init`
+ + `git commit --allow-empty -m "First commit"`

-3. copy env.sample to .env
+4. copy env.sample to .env

-4. Run the app with [Foreman](http://ddollar.github.com/foreman):
+5. Run the app with [Foreman](http://ddollar.github.com/foreman):

         $ foreman run python run.py